Can My Employer Force Me to Not Wear a Facemask?

 The science is uncontroverted.
 If you want to wear a facemask in your workplace to protect yourself and your family, you have every right to do so.
 An employer who forces you to NOT wear a facemask not only clearly don't care about your welfare or that of other humans, but they could be violating the law.

-2) During the COVID-19 pandemic, OSHA generally recommends that employers encourage workers to wear cloth face coverings at work to help reduce the spread of COVID-19.
+During the pandemic, OSHA recommends employers encourage workers to wear cloth face coverings at work.
+Facemasks have been proven to help reduce the spread of COVID-19.
 So if your employer is obnoxious enough to require you to NOT wear a facemask, they may be committing an OSHA violation,

-Be sure to lodge a complaint with your employer, call an attorney, and start looking for a boss that cares about the health of other humans and not just their pocketbook and clearly sizeable ego.
+Be sure to lodge a complaint with your employer, call an attorney, and start looking for a boss that cares about the health of other humans, not just their pocketbook and clearly sizeable ego.

 Can My Employer Require Me to Wear a Facemask?